 In order to compare the average response time and hardware cost of the reliable architecture and traditional mesh, they have been designed in VHDL and synthesized using Xilinx ISE (on FPGA - Xilinx VitexE).
-[15] shows the effect of mapping algorithm on system reliability, so Video Object Plan Decoder (VOPD) as a case study has been mapped on a 4×4 mesh topology using the best mapping technique proposed in [18].
-For our experiments, packets are generated according to a uniform distribution with the rates extracting from communication volumes in the VOPD core graph.
-It means that the number of packets generated in the source cores are derived from the core graph edges and in order to increase the traffic load, communication volumes are multiplied by a traffic factor i.

-As can be seen in Fig. 8, it takes 137,265 cycles to reach all packets to the destination routers in the traditional mesh when the traffic factor i is 1.
+[14] shows the effect of mapping algorithm on system reliability, so Video Object Plan Decoder (VOPD) as a case study has been mapped on a 4x4 mesh topology using the best mapping technique proposed in [17].
+For our experiments, packets are generated according to a uniform distribution with the rates that extracted from VOPD core graph.
+As can be seen in Fig. 8, it takes 137,265 cycles to reach all packets to the destination routers in the traditional mesh.
 As mentioned before, the proposed architecture is able to tolerate one router failure and guarantees the 100 percent packet delivery.